ProphetScript/June-DAB/README.md

 4. Documentation: If you see the need for some additional documentation, feel free to add some!

 ## Instructions
+1. Message me if there are files you are interested in
-1. Welcomed to Clone/download repository
+2. You are welcomed to Clone/download repository
-2. make any edits you wish
+3. make any edits you wish
-3. Or leave a message in the inbox with recommended changes
+4. Or leave a message in the inbox with recommended changes